 Apoquel is a revolutionary prescription medicine that stops allergic dog itch—right at the source

-APOQUEL is a revolutionary medicine that works differently than others.
-It goes right to the source—to stop the underlying cause of allergic itch in dogs 12 months and older.
-With APOQUEL, you and your dog can get back to the fun, playful, joyous life you enjoyed together!
+APOQUEL (oclacitinib tablet) is a revolutionary dog allergy medicine that works differently than other treatments.
+APOQUEL goes right to the source to stop the underlying cause of allergic itch in dogs 12 months and older.
+So you and your dog can get back to the life you love—without all that scratching, licking, and chewing!

-APOQUEL starts relieving allergic itch in 4 hours—and controls it within 24 hours.1,2
+APOQUEL starts relieving allergic dog itch in 4 hours—and controls it within 24 hours.1,2

 APOQUEL is safe, without some of the side effects associated with other medications, such as steroids.
 You can even use it long term.3

 MOST COMMON APOQUEL SIDE EFFECTS

 In studies, side effects from APOQUEL were mild and similar to those seen with placebo (sugar pills).
 The most common side effects were vomiting and diarrhea.
 These occurred in only a small percentage of dogs treated with APOQUEL.
 These side effects typically stopped on their own.2,4

 With APOQUEL, your dog is less likely to suffer from the kinds of side effects often seen with other commonly prescribed medicines, such as steroids.
 These include excessive drinking and urinating, panting, and weight gain.2,4,5

 APOQUEL IS SAFE TO USE WITH MANY OTHER COMMON THERAPIES3